DC1991/G2L_Net/readme.md

 Due to COVID-19, I may work from home these days.
 The code upload may be delayed, thanks for your patience.

 # Demo & Testing
+The command for demo:
+cd demo/
+python test_linemod

 # Training
 ## YOLOv3